SuperGS: Super-Resolution 3D Gaussian Splatting Enhanced by Variational Residual Features and Uncertainty-Augmented Learning: Methodology

 \section{Methodology}

-In this work, we introduce a Super-resolution 3D Gaussian Splatting method for high-resolution novel view synthesis (HRNVS) from low-resolution input views, featuring a two-stage coarse-to-fine training framework.
+In this work, we introduce a Super-Resolution 3D Gaussian Splatting method for high-resolution novel view synthesis (HRNVS) from low-resolution input views, utilizing a two-stage coarse-to-fine training framework.
 Figure~\ref{fig:overview} provides an overview of our SuperGS pipeline.
-We utilize the pretrained low-resolution scene representation as the initialization for further super-resolution optimization.
-Our proposed SuperGS incorporates three main strategies: a) multi-resolution Gaussian Splatting, b) gradient-guided selective splitting, and c) cross-view consistency constraint.
-We provide a detailed introduction to each component.
+In the coarse-stage training, we obtain a rough scene representation using low-resolution ground-truth images, while in the fine-stage training, we enhance the details by leveraging high-resolution pseudo labels generated from a pretrained Single Image Super-Resolution (SISR) model.
+The two-stage process is described as follows.